dysartcoal/DataPipeline_AirflowSparkEMR/README.md

 ## Data Model

 The final data model is a star schema data warehouse as shown below.
-The fact table captures a count of the number of visitors with the associated attributes.
+The fact table captures a count of the number of visitors with the given attributes.

  ![US Visitors Data Model](images/usvisitors_erd.png)

  This structure was chosen because it is a straightforward structure which supports the construction of simple queries while still providing flexibility for exploratory analysis.
 The data fields have been named to provide explanation of meaning, although a data dictionary is also provided below in this section.

  By using this structure analysts will be able to aggregate across many different combinations of values to count the number of visitors with the selected attributes.
-These counts can be visualised geographically by combining with the port dimension thus fulfilling the requirement to enable geographical analysis.
+These counts can be visualised geospatially by combining with the port dimension thus fulfilling the requirement to enable geographical analysis.

 ### Discarded Columns